 That’s why the first bill he introduced and helped pass was No Budget, No Pay, which says if Members of Congress don’t do their jobs and pass a budget on time, they shouldn’t get paid.
 He’s now fighting to make No Budget, No Pay permanent and has repeatedly voted against congressional pay raises and has fought perks like letting Members of Congress fly on first class while having taxpayers pick up the bill.
 He’s also a former Co-Chair of the Congressional Problem Solvers Caucus, the only bipartisan group of its kind in Washington, where both Republicans and Democrats can find common ground on the crucial challenges we all face.
 By working with people in both parties, he’s helped secure important achievements such as the 21st Century Health Care for Heroes Act to modernize and streamline health care for veterans and to reduce the VA backlog.

 Congressman Bera has also made it a priority for his office to make government work for Sacramento County.
-His office has now helped return more than $4.6 million to local taxpayers – everything from backlogged veterans’ benefits to Social Security savings.
-His office also has helped more than 9,000 residents.
+His office has now helped return more than $5.2 million to local taxpayers – everything from backlogged veterans’ benefits to Social Security savings.
+His office also has helped nearly 10,000 residents.

 Congressman Bera is focused on creating more jobs and opportunities in Sacramento County and helping families keep up with changes in our economy.
 That’s why his office has held job fairs to connect unemployed workers with jobs, created a comprehensive Job Seeker Resource guide to help jobless residents, and has supported crucial infrastructure projects such as upgrading the Folsom Dam to create jobs and to improve safety.